 Well Scotland is the national mental health improvement website for Scotland.
 It is a resource intended for professionals who currently work in, or have an interest in the mental health improvement field.
 Working in partnership with Scotland’s national agencies, its purpose is to provide up to date information on recent developments in the mental health improvement area.

-For more information about the campaign, or to find out how to get involved visit the Mental Health Foundation website.
+For more information on how to get involved visit the 'See me' website.

 If you need to talk to someone